 The four main parts or whorls (starting from the base of the flower or lowest node and working upwards) are as follows:

 Calyx is the outer whorl of sepals which are typically green, but are petal-like in some species.

 The corolla is the whorl of petals, which are usually thin, soft and colored to attract insects that help the process of pollination.

-Androecium is one or two whorls of stamens, each a filament topped by an anther where pollen is produced.
+The androecium is a term given to the male reproductive system in a flowering plant.
+It is one or two whorls of stamens, each a filament topped by an anther where pollen is produced.
 Pollen contains the male gametes.

 Gynoecium contain one or more pistils.
 The female reproductive organ is the carpel which contains an ovary with ovules (which contain female gametes).
 A pistil may consist of a number of carpels merged together, in which case there is only one pistil to each flower, or of a single individual carpel (the flower is then called apocarpous).
 The sticky tip of the pistil, the stigma, is the receptor of pollen.
 The supportive stalk, the style becomes the pathway for pollen tubes to grow from pollen grains adhering to the stigma, to the ovules, carrying the reproductive material.